 The healthcare industry spends close to $3 trillion per year on IT infrastructure.
 A large chunk of this change goes to processing and storing an incredible amount of sensitive personal data.
 It’s estimated that 36% of all reported industrial data breaches took place in the health care industry.

 It’s up to healthcare providers and payers to process, store, and transmit protected health information (PHI) under the U.S. Health Insurance Portability and Accountability Act of 1996 (HIPAA).

 These HIPAA rules apply to Covered Entities and Business Associates.
 Covered Entities are the healthcare providers; Business Associates are those who have access to PHI.
 Data center providers are classified as Business Associates and must enter into a Business Associate Agreement (BAA) with a HIPAA covered entity.
 The BAA states the responsibilities of the Business Associate and makes them liable legally for any HIPAA violations.

 A common example of a HIPAA violation is unauthorized disclosure or access of PHI.
-Noncompliance penalties can range from $100 to $50,000 per violation, with a maximum penalty of $1.5 million per year for violations.
+Noncompliance penalties carry a maximum penalty of $1.5 million per year for violations.
 It’s crucial that the data center that stores PHI comply with HIPAA requirements and be a HIPAA Business Associate.

 Improved Telehealth Capabilities

 The pandemic sped up the demand and value of teleheath, which is the process of telecommunications to remotely pair doctors with their clients through video conference software and VPNs.